 Livestock Wealth is a “crowd farming” platform that enables anyone to invest in cattle over a fixed term as they grow and earn income from the sale of the beef.

 What if the company, Livestock Wealth goes out of business?

 When investing in Livestock Wealth you invest in the actual ownership of the cow, hence each transaction having a tax invoice.
-Further, an investment the investor our iwinners in this instance receives an ownership certificate which together with your tax invoices verifies your ownership of the cow during your investment period.
+Further, on investment the investor receives an ownership certificate which together with your tax invoice verifies your ownership of the cow during your investment period.
 You the investor have a right over your asset regardless of Livestock Wealth.
 In that unlikely event, you will be able to either take the cow alive or convert the cows into cash and not lose your investment.